 First on this list is Nahoko Satomi from The Wind Rises.
 Nahoko’s role might have been short, but she left a deep impression in the movie.
 Nahoko Satomi might just be a very underrated and least popular Studio Ghibli character who needs more recognition from fans.

-Seldom have we seen a character like Nahoko Satomi who isn’t self-centred and supports her husband in the best ways she could.
+Seldom have we seen a character like Nahoko Satomi who isn’t self-centered and supports her husband in the best ways she could.
 It was quite sad when the character was introduced with declining health due to tuberculosis in the world war era.
 The happy moments between Nahoko and Jiro were hard to miss; powerful and tear-jerking.

 Pom Poko is an underrated gem of a movie from Studio Ghibli.
 Tamasaburo is one of the characters in Pom Poko who will catch your attention in the movie.
 Tamasaburo is also referred to as the Third son of the Ghost Forest, Tama.